 Discussion

 This study has determined the attitude of undergraduate female students of a public tertiary institution to oocyte donation.
 Finding from this present study indicate that well above half of the respondents have a positive attitude towards infertile couples using donated eggs.
 This suggests that most respondents recognize the value of oocyte donation in helping individuals and couples build their families.
-A similar result was obtained from a study done in Ibadan, which revealed that 80% of students have a positive attitude to oocyte donation.(9)
+A similar result was obtained from a study done in Ibadan, which revealed that 80% of students have a positive attitude to oocyte donation.(9) Please remember that, discussion is not just rewriting of your results and compare with previous findings.
+It is about to answer why this happen.

 This finding is also in keeping with some studies, which showed that the majority of the respondents had a positive attitude towards oocyte donation,(10)(11,12)The observed similarity may be due to similarities in the respondents who were undergraduates in most of these studies.
 Results obtained from the current study differs from that of some studies, where most of the respondents had a negative attitude towards oocyte donation.
 (13)(14) This may be due to concerns that such children conceived via assisted technology may not be as healthy as those conceived naturally.(15)